 Things were just a little bit itchy after a couple weeks — almost how it felt when a tattoo is a couple weeks into healing.

-How does you ink look now a few weeks post first treatment?
+How does you ink look now a few weeks post first session?

-It was noticeably lighter days after the first treatment and it’s even more noticeably lighter a few weeks after.
+It was noticeably lighter days after the first session and it’s even more noticeably lighter a few weeks after.

 Favorite part about working with Invisible Ink?

-Kristy and Jen are great and awesome to work with on top of the fact that they have taken great care of every person I have referred to them.
+Jen is great and awesome to work with on top of the fact that she has taken great care of every person I have referred to them.

 If you have questions for Mike, let us know in the comments.
 You can check in on his progress — just follow him on Instagram!